 Data from the Bureau of Labor Statistics reveals some industries are safe from the Great Resignation.
 Unfortunately, the professional and business services industry is not one of them.
 People spent the pandemic working from home under adverse conditions.
 As the pandemic wanes, many are examining their future work environments with their current employers.
 Many are coming to the conclusion that they don’t like what they see.
 The labor market is weighted toward their needs and not employer wants.
 Employers need to cater to those needs or risk hurting under increasing employee turnover.

 Companies like Red Hat have found that mentoring software is an effective solution to reduce turnover.
 While Red Hat’s mentoring programs were in place before the pandemic, allowing it to avoid the worst impacts from the Great Resignation, there’s still time for other companies in this industry.
-Organizations can start implementing retention strategies such as mentoring today to become more competitive in the 2022 job market.
+Organizations can start implementing retention strategies such as mentoring today to become more competitive in the current job market.